Acne Face Map, Acne Types & Facial Treatment (Free Guide)

 Acne Face Map: Acne Nodule

-The acne nodule is caused by a bacterium known as p. acne.
-This particular bacteria can lead to infection if trapped in your pores alongside the dead skin cells and sebum.
+The acne nodule is caused by a bacterium.
+Nodules occur when clogged, swollen pores endure further irritation and grow larger.
 If the infection spreads under your skin, it can make the affected pores swollen and red.
 The acne nodule is considered a severe acne type.
 This type of acne is a small bump under your skin.
 In addition, it is painful to touch.

 Acne Face Map: Acne on Cheeks